 And trust us, we know avoiding coffee or saying no to a glass of wine isn’t easy...

-Sometimes, all the tracking the world won’t help you avoid migraine triggers.
-Maybe your migraines come on because of unavoidable weather changes or barometric pressure changes, or you can’t fully escape the stress of your job or home life.
+Sometimes, all the tracking in the world won’t help you avoid migraine triggers.
+Maybe your headache come on because of unavoidable weather changes, or you can’t fully escape the stress of your job or home life.

 That’s where treatment comes in.
-Cove offers both acute and preventive medication that can help you alleviate migraine pain and lessen their frequency.
+Cove offers both acute and preventive medication that can help you alleviate the pain of migraine attacks and lessen their frequency.

-If tracking all of this information about your migraines feels like a lot, know that you don’t need to figure it out on your own.
-Cove’s migraine tracker is designed to help you keep track of all the most relevant information about your headaches, in a quick and easy way.
+If tracking all of this information about your migraine feels like a lot, know that you don’t need to figure it out on your own.
+Cove’s migraine tracker is designed to help you keep track of all the most relevant information about your headaches in a quick and easy way.

-To learn more about how Cove helps you treat your migraines, click here.
+To learn more about how Cove helps you treat your migraine, click here.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.